dominikhei/eartquake-streaming/readme.md

 __Load balancing & scaling__

 I was thinking of using AWS AppRunner for running the frontend in a simple way.
 However when comparing cost, it became clear that in a production environment where the frontend scales to multiple containers, the implementation with an Elb LoadBalancer and fargate will become way cheaper.
 The application load balancer redirects all HTTP traffic to port 8501 of the frontend container.
 It has a rule, that if 90% of the ram of a frontend container is used, it will scale out another one.
 Since this project is not intended for production usage, the maximum amount of running containers is 2.
 Currently all created containers will be within one AZ.
 However there is the possibility fo further advance this project and scale out in different regions depending on traffic.

-__Firewall__
+The DynamoDb table will already be replicated across a region, you can choose.

 __Network__